Since the day I have started writing, I get a lot of requests suggesting the topics I should write on.

 In the above example, this would be damage case 108 as the most severe damage case.

-It is not a statutory requirement for the masters to know about most severe damage case.
+It is not a statutory requirement for the masters to know about the most severe damage case.

 However, SIRE requires masters to be aware of that.

-Surely the factors that decides the compliance with the damage stability requirements need to be the one that decides the most severe case of damage stability too.
+Surely the factors that decide the compliance with the damage stability requirements need to be the one that decides the most severe case of damage stability too.

 And these factors are